Notes on the Geography of Botswana: Gaborone

 The cemetery got off to a good start with the Boer War.

-Age was no bar.
+Age seems to have been no bar.

 You know it's a major war when grave markers are standardized.
 Here's the Boer War version.
 "For King and Empire.
 Trooper L.H.
 Dahl, Southern Rhodesian Volunteers, February 2, 1900."